How Artificial Intelligence impacts Air Transport

 It sounds a bit like Sci-Fi, but it isn’t actually.
 Although today we can’t be sure about all the ways AI will impact our everyday lives, what we do know is that it will continue to evolve.
 AI will bring the future of air transport economic benefits, efficiencies, flexibility and accessibility.
 There are so many areas in the industry where AI can provide support: efficient and flexible flights; air traffic management and airport operation; aircraft manufacturing and predictive maintenance; data-driven analysis and decision making support; airline revenue management and passenger support; security and facilitation; drone operations; training and so on.
 Some AI technologies have already surpassed research and development and are currently being introduced in existing operations.

 Why does this industry need AI?
 Where are we heading?
-This will be considered in part two of this article, to be published tomorrow.
+This will be considered in part two of this article.

 About the author